Evolinc/Evolinc-I/README.md

 Optional input data

 1. Transposable Elements database (FASTA)
-2. Known LincRNA (FASTA)
+2. Known LincRNA (GFF)
 3. Transcription start site coordinates (BED)

 # Availablility
 ### Using Docker image

-Since there are several dependencies (can be seen in Dockerfile) to Evolinc-I to make it run on your linux or MAC OS, we highly recommend to use Docker image for [Evolinc-I](https://hub.docker.com/r/cyverse/evolinc-i/) or use the [Dockerfile](https://hub.docker.com/r/cyverse/evolinc-i/~/dockerfile/) to build an image and then use the built image for running Evolinc-I
+Since there are several dependencies (these can be seen in Dockerfile) to Evolinc-I to make it run on your linux or MAC OS, we highly recommend using the available Docker image for [Evolinc-I](https://hub.docker.com/r/cyverse/evolinc-i/) or the [Dockerfile](https://hub.docker.com/r/cyverse/evolinc-i/~/dockerfile/) to build an image and then use the built image for running Evolinc-I.

 ```
 docker pull cyverse/evolinc-i:1.0